Can You Shop at Costco without a Membership? Yes! Here are 5 Ways

 Nevertheless, there are some great deals to be had and once you’ve optimized your Costco routine, it can be frugal heaven.

-To get access to that kind of pricing – there’s a cost to just get in the door.
+To get access to that kind of pricing – there’s a cost.
 Costco memberships range from $55 (per household) to $110 (for the executive plan, which has a 2% kickback).
 Those fees are not insignificant.
 And they just so happen to be how Costco makes a good share of its profits.
 In fact, 75% of Costco’s profit comes from its membership fees – Costco’s markups on food pricing are razor thin, which benefits its members.
 The more food essentials you buy and eat from there, the more you benefit (just stay away from the other stuff).

 Is there a Free Costco Membership?